Light-Wizzard/Sound-Room/README.md

 You will want to use a heavy wire to hold the hose in place, wire clothes hangers, or some type of holder.

-You want to use insulation, you want to fully cover all the hose with insulaton to prevent sound from proigating through it, and to dampen what sounds are going through it.
+You want to use insulation, you want to fully cover all the hose with insulation to prevent sound from propagating through it, and to dampen what sounds are going through it.

 ## Size

-The size depends on your needs, mine are simple, I want a Sound Room that my recliner will fit into, and I can stand up, so it needs to be 48" wide, 6' long, and 7' tall, on the outside, the inside is a few inches smaller, to allow a 1 inch air gap.
+The size depends on your needs, mine are simple, I want a Sound Room that my recliner will fit into, and I can stand up, so it needs to be 48" wide, 6' long, and 7' tall, on the outside, the inside is a few inches smaller, to allow a 1-inch air gap.

 Outside: